kosmosghost/kosmosghost.github.io/_md/2023-01-01-how-to-install-postmarketOS-on-oneplus6t-with-FULL-DISK-ENCRYPTION.md

 fastboot boot jumpdrive.img
 ```

-The phone will boot into the jumpdrive os and show as a block device.
+The phone will boot into the jumpdrive os and show as a block device when connected to your computer using a usb cable.
 In my case it was sda.

 Run `cryptsetup open /dev/sdx fajita` and enter your password for unlocking the device.